 We dried some of the drops individually on a timed schedule, and let some dry completely.

-The company claims this is a one coat finish (monocoat).
+The company claims Rubio is a one coat finish (monocoat).
 For the results we are after, it is not.
+The company did not respond to our reports on the rash.